dkxiaorou/The-Walking-Dead-The-Red-Team/README.md

 **DISCLAIMER: I MAY OR MAY NOT FINISH THIS PROJECT DUE TO SOME PERSONAL REASON BUT I WILL TRY MY BEST TO FINISH THE TRANSLATION BEACAUSE I LOVE THE GAME WITH MY HEART AND SOUL

 Season 1:
-- Episode 1: ✔️ (doesn't exist due havent provided)
+- Episode 1: ✔️ (doesn't exist due haven't been provided)
 - Episode 2: Translating
 - Episode 3: ❌
 - Episode 4: ❌